Our Mission

 – Yurranydjil Dhurrkay, Galiwin’ku, North East Arnhem Land

 Since over half of Indigenous Australians identify as Christian, this site focuses on providing access to historical and current published translations of the Holy Bible or portions thereof.
 When no scripture has been published in a language, but drafts exist, some of these have been posted with a caveat as we wish as much material as possible to be made accessible and available.
 Scriptures are posted here with permission of the copyright holders.
 Some materials may also be published here for the first time.
-You are free to read, download, and share the material posted on this site according the terms given in each Bible’s copyright information page.
+You are free to read, download, and share the material posted on this site according to the terms given in each Bible’s copyright information page.

-Bible Statistics: There are at least 53 Indigenous Languages with some part of the Bible today:
+Bible Statistics: There are at least 53 Indigenous Languages with some part of the Bible today.

-• Only 1 has a complete Bible (Kriol)
+- Only 1 has a complete Bible (Kriol)

-• 7 languages have partial Bibles published (‘MiniBibles’) with some New Testament and some Old Testament sections;
+- 7 languages have partial Bibles published (‘MiniBibles’) with some New Testament and some Old Testament sections

-• 15 have a complete New Testament, sometimes with sections of the Old Testament (known as ‘Shorter Bibles’)
+- 15 have a complete New Testament, sometimes with sections of the Old Testament (known as ‘Shorter Bibles’)

-• 22 have at least one complete Old or New Testament book, usually a Gospel
+- 22 have at least one complete Old or New Testament book, usually a Gospel

-• 9 have just portions of Scripture
+- 9 have just portions of Scripture

-• Of these, 16 languages have Scripture recorded in audio format.
+- Of these, 16 languages have Scripture recorded in audio format

 Acknowledgement to country